Enrolment & Authorisation Forms

 What to Bring

-Please bring a bag for your child, clearly named containing 2 complete changes of clothes, including a plastic bag.
-If your child is still in nappies, plenty of disposables are to be supplied and named (a minimum of 5 per day).
+Please bring a bag for your child, clearly named, containing two complete changes of clothes, including a plastic bag.
+Plenty of disposables (a minimum of 5 per day) must be supplied and named if your child is still in nappies.

-Please ensure all clothing including socks, shoes; hats, etc are clearly named.
-No responsibility will be taken by the Centre for unnamed clothing.
+Please ensure all clothing, including socks, shoes, hats, etc., is clearly named.
+The Centre will not be responsible for unnamed clothing.

-Please ensure your child has a named sunhat that must be brought each day.
+Please ensure your child has a named sunhat that must be brought daily.
 The Centre provides sunblock for the children.

-Please send your child in oldish clothes as we have some messy-type activities which can spoil good clothes.
+Please send your child oldish clothes as we have some messy activities that can spoil good clothes.

 Toys

-We have plenty of toys here for everyone to share, if you are going to allow children to bring their toys to the Centre we can’t ensure that they won't get lost or end up broken.
-The exception to this is a special toy or blanket that would help your child/ren to settle – please let us know if your child has one.
+We have plenty of toys here for everyone to share.
+If you allow children to bring their toys to the Centre, we can’t ensure that they won't get lost or broken.
+The exception to this is a special toy or blanket that would help your child/children settle—please let us know if your child has one.

 Food

-All food will be supplied for children for morning and afternoon teas and lunch.
-The children will be given good nourishing food to make up a balanced diet.
-Please note on your enrolment form if your child has any special dietary needs.
-If you are an early starter and haven’t time to feed your child breakfast, please advise a staff member so that we can give them some.
+All food will be supplied for children, including morning and afternoon teas and lunch.
+The children will be given good, nourishing food for a balanced diet.
+Please note on your enrolment form if your child has special dietary needs.
+If you are an early starter and don’t have time to feed your child breakfast, please advise a staff member so we can give them some.
 However, please note that we are not in a position to provide breakfast after 8.00 am.

 Parent's Library

-Please be aware that we have a number of excellent books relating to childcare and parenting that are available to all parents/guardians to look at, borrow for one week at a time or reserve for a further time if required.
+Please be aware that we have several excellent books on childcare and parenting available to all parents/guardians to look at, borrow for one week at a time, or reserve for a further time if required.

-We ask that you record your name and number in the library signing out the book provided and ask a teacher to co-sign.
+We ask that you record your name and number in the library, sign out the book provided, and ask a teacher to co-sign.
 There is no charge for this service.
 If you care to suggest books for the Centre to purchase, please feel free to do so.

 NZ's National Early Childhood Curriculum: Te Whāriki

-Te Whāriki is New Zealand's (first) national curriculum policy statement, released in 1996, it is "a framework for providing tamariki/children's early learning and development within a sociocultural context.
+Te Whāriki is New Zealand's (first) national curriculum policy statement, released in 1996.
+It is "a framework for providing tamariki/children's early learning and development within a sociocultural context.
 It emphasises the learning partnership between kaiako/teachers, parents, and whānau/families.
-Kaiako/teachers weave a holistic curriculum in response to tamariki/children's learning and development in the early childhood setting and the wider context of the child's world."
+Kaiako/teachers weave a holistic curriculum responding to tamariki/children's learning and development in the early childhood setting and the wider context of the child's world.”
 (MinEdu)